 I introduce the children to the feelings that we get from when someone does something nice and call it ‘warm fuzzies’ and the opposite feelings for ‘cold pricklies’.

-I also draw the children's attention to the fact that when they get a warm fuzzy given to them you want to give one back (ie a smile) and this also goes for cold pricklies (ie how a fight starts).
-I then get the children to make clouds with their own warm fuzzies ideas written on (such as; playing a nice game, or making up with a friend) and spikey shapes with cold pricklies on (ie; hitting someone, or being called a name).
+I also draw the children’s attention to the fact that when they get a warm fuzzy given to them they want to give one back (i.e. a smile), and this also goes for cold pricklies (ie how a fight starts).
+I then get the children to make clouds with their own warm fuzzies ideas written on them (such as; playing a nice game, or making up with a friend) and spikey shapes with cold pricklies on them (ie; hitting someone, or being called a name).

 They can move up again back to fuzzy land if they do fuzzy acts.
 Works a treat!